 So you found a good candidate and they passed probation.
 How do you make sure they stay with you and don’t leave before the year is out?
 I’ve put together a guide to cross-cultural management in Thailand that addresses a lot of potential pitfalls and shows you how to keep your staff happy, yourself sane and your fluctuation low.

 I hope the above provides you with a good idea on some recruitment practices.
-If you have any questions or suggestions of your own, please don’t hesitate to post them in the comments below.
+If you have any questions or suggestions of your own, please feel free to post them in the comments below.
 Keep in mind though that hiring is only the first step.
 In following blog posts I’ll expand on organizing your team, developing your management style and fostering a positive company culture.
+If you need my help on this, please do not hesitate to get in touch.